mart-kap/MSc_thesis/README.md

 What follows here is an overview of the scripts and what they were used for.

+- HMMer.py takes the proteomes of the selected organisms and filters out the actin proteins.

 -	tree.R is used to create the large phylogenetic tree.

 -	properties.R calculates the values for the hydropathy and charge analysis of the actins.